qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

     **Add 1 AP per PC to the GM's pool when the quest begins.**

-*Quest Giver: Settlement Council Elder or Cyrus "Gator" Thibodeaux*
+*Quest Giver: Settlement Council Elder or Cyrus "Gator" Boudreaux*

 The council of elders at the Bayou Outpost has decided that it's time to establish formal diplomatic relations with a neighboring settlement to improve trade and security.
 The players are chosen as envoys and must venture to the nearby settlement to negotiate an agreement.
 However, they quickly discover that the rival settlement has its own challenges and conflicts.
 Players must navigate a web of diplomacy, make important decisions, and find ways to build trust between the two communities, all while facing moral dilemmas that may impact the bayou's future.